AlbertoKSUS/KUZO/README.md

 SPOTIFY_CLIENT_SECRET = 'your_spotify_client_secret'
 ```

-Make sure you also configure your Discord bot token in your `main.py` or environment variables (not included here for security).

 ### 4. Run a Lavalink server

-You must have a Lavalink server running locally or remotely.
+You must have a Lavalink server running.
 Example (local setup):

 ```bash
 java -jar Lavalink.jar
 ```

-Ensure your `Node` is pointed to `http://localhost:2333` with the correct password.
+Ensure your `Node` is configured for `http://localhost:2333` with the correct password.

 ### 5. Start the bot